Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 With the black flash-thump of an Array, he stepped off the platform at the Ark Project and was immediately struck by a change in the atmosphere that had absolutely nothing at all to do with humidity, temperature, or the ratio of gases.
 The white-banner technician with three doctorate pips on her work harness who descended the stairs to meet him had an actual *spring* in her step, rather than the prim trot he was used to seeing.

-“Doctor Nofl, thank you for coming!” she surprised him further with genuine *warmth,* which was unheard-of between somebody of her rarified caste and somebody of his decidedly more lowly one.
-“I am Doctor Feln, director of development and education.”
+"Doctor Nofl, thank you for coming!" she surprised him further with genuine *warmth,* which was unheard-of between somebody of her rarified caste and somebody of his decidedly more lowly one.
+"I am Doctor Feln, director of development and education."

 *Ah.
 The headteacher.* Suddenly, her downright personable demeanor made a good deal more sense.

 Still, she wasn’t *quite* personable enough for Nofl to fly into the mode he used with Humans, so he settled for echoing her restrained happiness.
-“I’m pleased to be here!
-I believe you’re the author of that insightful paper on common traits in early juvenile sophont development, correct?”
+"I’m pleased to be here!
+I believe you’re the author of that insightful paper on common traits in early juvenile sophont development, correct?"

 Complimenting a senior academic on their published work was always a sure way into their good books, and so it proved for Feln, who was naturally much too cautiously inculcated in the ways of high-banner Corti to do anything so crass as *smile,* but nevertheless looked quite pleased.

-“I’m pleased you have read it,” she replied.
-“Please, come this way!”
+"I’m pleased you have read it," she replied.
+"Please, come this way!"

 An actual *‘please’* from a white-banner?
 Nofl was beginning to think he’d stepped into an alternate universe, but what quickly became apparent as Feln led him into the facility was that… he almost had.